Source: @sabrinasamuelphotography via Instagram

 When designing each section of your suite apartment, think about what is directly adjacent to it.
 For example, if you can easily see your kitchen from your living room sofa, you want to be especially careful to match the decor in these two spaces.
 Rooms that aren’t immediately visible to each other offer a bit more leeway in terms of design.

-10. Unfinished Basement Apartment Ideas
+10. Utilizing an Unfinished Basement

 While not ideal, you can absolutely turn an unfinished basement into a livable apartment.
 This is a great option if you’re halfway through a basement remodel or need a guest suite on short notice.
 As long as the space has an egress window or exterior door, you’re good to go.